lucascherzer/dirmirror/README.md

 This does not only verify the correct hierarchy, but also the integrity of the files.
 **NOTE:** The given command does not account for empty directories.

+## Dependencies

+- argparse
+- termcolor
+- alive_progress

+All dependencies can be installed via `pip3`

 ## TODO

 - fix bash oneliner to verify download